thevpc/ndoc/README.md

 ## **Why TSON?**

 TSON is a **superset of JSON** that is more readable and flexible than YAML or XML.
-It powers NDoc's documents with:
+It powers ntexup's documents with:

 - **Functions**.
 - **Variables** and **expressions**.